JoshDiDuca/charisma-ai/README.md

 # 🌟 Charisma Studio 🌟

-**Ask questions about your local folders using local LLMs with RAG-powered insights.**
+**Ask questions about your local folders and internet sources using local LLMs with RAG-powered insights.**

 Charisma Studio is a desktop client that transforms how you interact with local directories (codebases, research papers, projects) and web sources by combining LLMs like Ollama with Retrieval-Augmented Generation (RAG) and a vector database search.
 Select any folder, and/or any sources from the web and get AI-powered context about its contents through an intuitive chat interface.